MrGargoyle134/ASKIA/README.md

                                        ASKIA v1.0, the console FPS.

-All the code is created bi MrGargoyle, but followed the javidx9's Console FPS in C++ tutorial.
+All the code is created by MrGargoyle, but followed the javidx9's Console FPS in C++ tutorial.
 His channel: https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA/

 HOW TO PLAY?